If I’ve learned anything over the past few years it’s that there is no one way to fix depression. Positive psychology did it for Shawn Achor.

 Step 2: Journal one good thing every day

 Maybe you steal from your day’s top three, or maybe it didn’t make the list because you had already used it, but find one good thing to write about.
 It could be large or small.
-The shower temperature when the water hit your skin first thing in the morning.
-The fact that you didn’t miss the bus.
-The presentation you rocked.
-Retell this good thing that happened with as much detail as possible.
+Re-tell this good thing that happened with as much detail as possible.
 By writing it down, you force your brain to recognize the moment as meaningful.
 That this good thing, however small, is important.

 Step 3: 15 minutes of cardio activity a day